oasci/pitt-biosc1540-2025s/content/lectures/04A/index.md

     This page is a work in progress and is subject to change at any moment.

-This lecture covers the fundamental concepts and techniques of gene annotation, a critical process in genomics for identifying and characterizing genes within DNA sequences.
+TODO:

-We'll explore various computational methods used in gene annotation, their applications, and challenges.
+## Learning objectives

-## Learning Objectives
+After today, you should have a better understanding of:

-By the end of this lecture, you should be able to:
+1. The biological importance of gene prediction and genome annotation.

-1. Define gene annotation and describe its key components.
+2. Key differences and challenges of prokaryotic and eukaryotic gene prediction.
-2. Outline the main computational methods used in gene prediction and annotation.
+3. The principles behind *ab initio* and homology-based gene prediction approaches.
-3. Analyze and interpret basic gene annotation data and outputs.
+4. Practical examples of gene prediction tools and how to interpret their outputs.

 ## Supplementary material